 Prepare oven and preheat:

-Place the oven rack on the lowest or second to lowest setting in the oven.
 It is best to bake the pie on a thin cookie sheet to prevent any overflow of filling from the pie onto the oven.
-I use an old thin cookie sheet.
-You may also use a sheet of foil to cover the bottom of the pie plate.
-Preheat oven to 375 degrees.
+You may also use a sheet of foil placed under the bottom of the pie plate to catch drips.

 Place flour and salt in a large bowl.
 Toss together.